Schatzie has bachelor's degrees in animal science and English and a master's in education.

-Scientists believe the caffeine has an additional role as well and that, when present in soil, it suppresses the seed germination of weeds (3,20).
+Scientists believe caffeine also has an additional role and that, when present in soil, it suppresses the seed germination of weeds (3,20).
 This would increase the odds of survival for the coffee seedlings as it eliminates the possibility of additional plants growing nearby that would compete for available resources.

 However, despite its protection against predators, whether insect, fungal, or bacterial, and despite its ability to prevent weeds and competing growth, caffeinated soil eventually destroys the very plants which produce it and at first thrive because of its production (20).